Oscar bait: The Deer Hunter

-1980s to present day
+1980s to present

 During the 1980s, as Hollywood moved away from director-driven films like The Deer Hunter, focusing on repeating the success of summer blockbusters like Jaws and Star Wars (both of which had also been nominated for Best Picture), independent filmmakers refined Carr's methods of exploiting the Oscars.
 Merchant Ivory, who produced lavish costume dramas, often based on novels by Henry James or E. M. Forster, began to time their releases to align with the awards season.
 Their 1985 adaptation of Forster's A Room with a View won three of the eight Oscars it was nominated for.

 By 1991 the modern film-release calendar, in which studios released the movies they had the highest Oscar hopes for in autumn and December, was set.
 Independent-film mogul Harvey Weinstein sought prestige for his productions through Oscars; it culminated in a 1998 Best Picture for Shakespeare in Love, another costume drama.
 Similar strategies to The Deer Hunter brought Weinstein's company another Best Picture in 2010 for The King's Speech, starring Colin Firth, who got his start in Merchant Ivory's 1980s films.
 Use of the term "Oscar bait" in the media began to increase in the mid-1990s to a 2004 peak, after which it has remained stable.

-In the fall awards season of 2022, several film that were awards contenders, including The Fabelmans, Tár, Babylon, and Women Talking, underperformed at the box office.
-Film industry analysts attributed the lower box office returns to a confluence of factors, such as the rise of streaming services, the increased output of franchise and superhero films from the Marvel Cinematic Universe, the aftermath of the COVID-19 pandemic, and changes in audience viewing habits.
-The poor box office runs prompted film journalists and Hollywood directors to express doubt and concerns about the potential commercial viability of prestige and awards-worthy films in theaters.